anderkve/FYS3150/_sources/book/optimization/memory_is_the_bottleneck.md

 timeused = 0.96181 seconds
 ```

 which is roughly twice as long.
-Conceptually, cache misses occur much more frequently in a stride-n code.
-Cache lines that are already loaded must be discarded in favor of new cache lines.
+Conceptually, cache misses occur much more frequently in a stride-`n` code.
+Cache lines that are already loaded must be discarded in favor of loading new cache lines.
 Part of the execution time leaves the computing units idle, waiting for the correct memory addresses to be loaded into cache before they can do any computation.

 ## Temporaries